3 Types of Employees: How to Spot the Silent Killer

 Which is worse?

 How do you spot a disengaged silent killer?
 Well, it’s not that easy; you’re not a mind reader, and I don’t expect you to be.
 These silent killers do everything they are supposed to do.
 They show up to work and do the bare minimum of what is expected of them.
 BUT that is it!
-They don’t contribute any further to your organization because they aren’t inspired or motivated to do so.
+They don’t contribute further to your organization because they aren’t inspired or motivated.